arbor-sim/arbor/doc/gs_single_cell.rst

 Single compartment cell with HH dynamics
 ----------------------------------------------------

-The most trivial representation of a cell in Arbor is to model the entire cell as a sphere.
+The most trivial representation of a cell in Arbor is to model the entire cell as a cylinder.
-The following model shows the steps required to construct a model of a spherical cell with radius 3 μm, Hodgkin–Huxley dynamics and a current clamp stimulus, then run the model for 30 ms.
+The following example shows the steps required to construct a model of a cylindrical cell with radius 3 μm, Hodgkin–Huxley dynamics and a current clamp stimulus, then run the model for 100 ms.

 The first step is to construct the cell.
 In Arbor, the abstract representation used to define a cell with branching "cable" morphology is a ``cable_cell``, which holds a description